mariuszklinger/dich/README.md

-dich
+DiCh (DIstributed CHat)
 ====

-DIstributed CHat - each node is both server and client.
+* Each node is both server and client.

-Messages will be hand over only to nodes with smallest ping.
+* Messages will be hand over only to nodes with smallest ping.
-Every node will remember chat history and will be able to authenticate user.
+* Every node will remember chat history and will be able to authenticate user.

+Inspiration comes from BitTorrent and Bitcoin protocol.